BBQ food safety

 While we should all try and avoid food waste where possible, don’t risk food poisoning if you’re in any doubt about the safety of your BBQ food.

-Fire safety, social distancing, and allergies
+Fire safety and allergies

 Food safety is one of many things you’ll need to consider when having a safe barbecue.